-Making the commitment to writing a book is very similar to committing to a workout routine.
+Making the commitment to writing a book is very similar to dedicating yourself to a workout routine.
 Whether you want to write a book or you want to get in shape and be healthy, both efforts benefit from a phased approach and plan to achieve a goal.
 Writing a book will make you an author.
-Sweating out a workout regimen will result in a healthier you, a desired weight goal and an improved physique.
+Sweating to a workout regimen will result in a healthier you, a desired weight goal, and an improved physique.
 Both have real results that you can measure and see.
 This article will draw comparisons between the two, step-by-step.

 The Time Commitment

-Workout: Decide on your end goal.
-Is it weight loss, to get in shape, improve energy, learn a new skill like pilates or barre?
+Workout: Decide on your fitness goal.
+Is it weight loss, to get in shape, improve energy or learn a new skill like pilates or barre?
 Consider joining a fitness class or set a workout plan that you will follow each week until you reach that desired goal.

 Workout: You need tools.
 Find a good pair of sneakers for your activity of choice and comfortable, breathable clothes.
+Do you have weights, stretch bands or other fitness equipment?
 Get a bottle of water, a mat, maybe headphones and access to media for video instruction if you are not going to a gym.

 Writing: You will need some things to get going on your book.
 A computer or tablet to write with, notebooks and pens if you prefer.
 A voice recorder for backup.
 Writing software of your choice.
 A comfortable chair and table or desk to sit and write at for periods of time.

 Warm Up and Break a Sweat